 However, you must release enough Fly Predators to control all the fly reproduction in the area.
 You treat the farm not the horse.
 For example, if you board at a commercial stable, ordering Fly Predators for just your horse will not be sufficient as the flies that reproduce in the neighboring (within 1/4 mile) horses’ manure will easily reach your stall.
 Get the stable owner to use Fly Predators and then everyone’s horses will not be bothered by flies.

+Fly Predators® is the brand name Spalding Labs owns and trademarked for our combination of fly bugs.
 Others offer different brand fly bugs but they’re not Fly Predators.
 The species are different and the difference in performance can be huge!
 One competitor’s product is 90% Nasonia vitripennis, a species which is notably lacking in scientific support for effectiveness with large animals.
 Eight published evaluations reported that Nasonia was ineffective.
 The only positive evaluation we could find was for chickens.

 By comparison, the Genera of our species have 43 positive published scientific evaluations for fly control with all kinds of animals, large and small.
 Plus, we guarantee live delivery of the quantity ordered, and typically, the total season cost is lower due to needing fewer shipments of Fly Predators for many locations.
 Don’t settle for anything less than real Fly Predators.